alinnman/celestial-navigation/APPDOC.md

 #### Limb Correction<a name="limb_correction"></a>

 Select between "UPPER", "CENTRAL" or "LOWER".
-Specifies the location/**limb** of your measurement.
+Specifies the location/**limb** of your sextant measurement.
 Note: This setting has no effect on stars, and very little effect on planets.
 It is mainly used for the Moon or the Sun.

 #### Observer Elevation<a name="observer_elevation"></a>